This post may contain affiliate links. Please read my disclosure policy.

 It’s almost liquid, incredibly smooth and very sensuous, with a texture like whipped cream.

-I’ve tried different recipes and methods, including one that required peeling each individual chickpea, which was where I drew a firm line.
-Sorry!
+I’ve tried different recipes and methods, including one that required peeling each individual chickpea, which was where I drew a firm line at that one!

 I add fresh cilantro and basil, which turn the hummus a lovely pale green, but it’s equally delicious without them.